 Following the successful evaluation of the application, the beneficiary and any consortium partners (if applicable) will be invited to sign a Grant Agreement establishing the terms and conditions governing the financing of the project.
 The Grant Agreement will include the original project proposal as an annex.
 The beneficiary will be expected to execute the project in line with the original proposal.
-The Project Application, including, but not limited to, milestones, compliance and reporting obligations, and the IP agreement as well as any relevant legal agreements, shall constitute an integral part of the Grant Agreement as will the rules for participation.
+The Project Application, including, but not limited to, milestones, compliance and reporting obligations, and the IP agreement as well as any relevant legal agreements, shall constitute an integral part of the Grant Agreement.